Max is partial to ladders and handy man tools.

 Jason and I, and another friend, opened a bakery in a flourishing town that was located on the north entrance to Yellowstone Park.

 And what was even more exciting than watching that big mixer, was the first snow of the season.

-“Whhooooo hoooo!”
-I hollered, as giant flakes fluttered past the glass case I stood in, in the middle of nowhere, quickly dusting the brown foothills.
+"Whhooooo hoooo!"
+I hollered, as giant flakes fluttered past the glass phone booth I stood in, in the middle of nowhere, quickly dusting the brown foothills.
 I pushed in the Operator button, and made a collect call to my folks back in Wisconsin.

-As the days passed we began to realize that there were not enough residents in Gardiner to buy enough donuts to make our bakery profitable.
+As the days passed we began to realize that there were not enough residents in Gardiner to buy enough donuts to make our bakery thrive.

 And there certainly were not enough people to buy enough donuts to support my selfish longing for hot dogs, razor blades and a Christmas tree.

 That also meant that there were absolutely not enough local donut lovers to support my deep yearning for lights, ornaments and dazzle, much less all the dog food and treats that our Irish Setter, Onyen, thought she had coming.

 The reason that I am telling you all of this, is because this is where it began.